 Most of our federal government leases include early termination provisions that permit the federal government to terminate its lease with us prior to the lease expiration date.
 For the foreseeable future, we expect that all, or substantially all, of our rents will come from the federal government.
 We anticipate that most of our federal government leases, including the leases for eight of our ten properties in our initial portfolio, will include early termination provisions that permit the federal government to terminate its lease with us after a specified date but before the lease expiration date and with little or no liability as a result of any such termination.
-As of June 30, 2016, the leases of our properties in our initial portfolio have a weighted average remaining lease term of 10,69 years, assuming no early termination rights are exercised, and 6.77 years if all of the early termination rights are exercised.
-By June 30, 2021, early termination rights will become exercisable with respect to federal government leases of our properties in our initial portfolio that generate approximately 13.84% of our effective annual rent from our initial portfolio will become exercisable.
+As of October 31, 2016. the leases of our properties in our initial portfolio have a weighted average remaining lease term of 10.30 years, assuming no early termination rights are exercised, and 6.42 years if all of the early termination rights are exercised.
+By October 31, 2021, early termination rights will become exercisable with respect to federal government leases of our properties in our initial portfolio that generate approximately 15.12 % of our effective annual rent from our initial portfolio, and by October 31, 2026, early termination rights with respect to federal government leases for our properties in our initial portfolio that generate approximately 91.1 % of our effective annual rent from our initial portfolio will become exercisable.
 For fiscal policy reasons, security concerns or other reasons, some or all of these federal government occupants may decide to vacate our properties at or prior to the expiration of their lease term.
 Furthermore, these properties are often built or modified to specialized needs of particular agencies or departments of the federal government, including law enforcement and defense/intelligence, at considerable cost of development or modification.
 Typically, these additional costs are recovered through enhanced rent rates designed to recapture the cost over the full lease term.
 When we purchase constructed properties, we will likely pay a price that reflects these enhanced rent rates.
-Should the federal government occupant of one of our facilities elect to vacate the property it occupies at or prior to the expiration of the full lease term
+Should the federal government occupant of one of our facilities elect to vacate the property it occupies at or prior to the expiration of the full lease term, it is unlikely that we would be able to fully recover our costs by finding a tenant or tenants outside of the federal government itself that would be willing to pay these enhanced rates.
+It also would be unlikely to market the property at a price that would be likely to reflect the enhanced rent rates.
+Accordingly, if a significant number of such vacancies occur, we could be materially and adversely affected.